sublogical/synthecene/tools/mote/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+##

+run `npm run generate-proto` to generate protoc scaffolding for running (todo: get rid of this requirement)

 ## Build